kabartsjc/disaster_project/METHODOLOGY.md

 ## 🧑‍🏭Group Organization

-It is a group activity for students from CYSE 587 and SYST 687. **Each gropu must have 5 students (maximum number)**.
+It is a group activity for students from CYSE 587 and SYST 687. **Each group must have five students (maximum number)**.
 I suggested that each group consist of a mix of cyber security and system engineering students, intending to have strong cyber and system engineering foundations.

 The group selection is free; the instructor will not facilitate group formation.
 This means the students must self-organize themselves into groups based on their self-preferences to develop the project.